I can tell you exactly how to save money and time with DIY micro needling and have the BEST skin EVER~no spa necessary!

 How Do I Needle Roll My Face at Home?

 I follow the method below for rolling each area of my face but I also do my neck!!!!
 Don’t ignore the neck or it will look older than the face one day.
+First, I share a diagram of how to derma roll your face.
+Then, I share a video below where I derma roll my own face as an example.

 What product do I apply to skin during needle rolling?